gianxddddd/GianXDDDDD/README.md

 <h1>GianXD</h1>

 Hi!
-I'm a 14-yo self-taught programmer and who likes to code in Android, Java, Kotlin, Python, Bash, and Windows Batch.
+I'm a 14-yo self-taught programmer and who likes to code in Java, Python, Bash, and many more..

 Mainly working on [Archo Music](https://github.com/gianxddddd/ArchoMusic).